OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Access_Restrictions_in_the_Expert_Mode.md

 course participant.

  **isNotInUserProperty("email","doe@openo")**
-Generates FALSE, if the term _doe@openo_ s a part of the e-mail address of the course participant.
+Generates FALSE, if the term _doe@openo_ is a part of the e-mail address of the course participant.

 !!! warning "Attention"